 Open Interest defines the total number of open or outstanding contracts presently held by the market participant at a given time.
-Open Interest Analysis really help to identify stock market trends.
+Open Interest analysis helps in the identification of stock market trends.

-In simple language, it helps a trader to understand the market scenario by only showing a number of futures contracts that have been changed hand during the market hours.
-Open interest mostly used by the Future and options contract traders.
-Open Interest or OI changes day by day depending on the outstanding contracts.
+In simple language, open interest analysis helps a trader to understand the market scenario by only showing a number of futures contracts that have been changed hand during the market hours.
+Open Interest analysis is mostly used by the Future and options contract traders.
+Open Interest data changes day by day depending on the outstanding contracts.